mcneel/developer.rhino3d.com/content/en/guides/general/rhino-ui-system/_index.md

 ### RUI File

-RUI files are collections of the items above and are stored in a writable directory.
-Items stored in an RUI file can only reference items defined in the same file.
+RUI files are collections of the items above and are stored in a writeable directory.
+Items stored in an RUI file can reference items defined in any file.
 Changes to items in the file are saved automatically when Rhino is closed.
 You may open or close RUI files or manually choose to save a file at any time.
 The current version of a file is backed up and changes are saved to the file name.
 If a file gets damaged you can delete it and rename the backup file in an attempt to restore the previous version.
 If the backup file is damaged then nothing can be recovered.

-Rhino plug-ins can install a RUI file with the same name as the plug-in and it will get copied into a writable location and opened automatically when Rhino starts.
+Rhino plug-ins can install a RUI file with the same name as the plug-in and it will get copied into a writeable location and opened automatically when Rhino starts.
 This gives a plug-in the ability to extend the Rhino interface while allowing the plug-in to not load until it is referenced.

 Note, all of the above can be managed using Rhino 7's **[Toolbars](https://docs.mcneel.com/rhino/7/help/en-us/index.htm#options/toolbars.htm#(null))** command.